Ankit-Shrestha/CyberSecurity/README.md

 Time spent: 6 hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document **at least five vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report